Malargüe Department

 The provincial subdivision has a population of about 23,000 inhabitants in an area of 41,317 km2, and its capital city is Malargüe, which is located around 1,180 km from the federal capital Buenos Aires.

 Geography

-The south of the Malargüe Department is considered as the north tip of the Patagonia and is home to the many nature reserves such as La Payunia, Castillos de Pincheira, Caverna de las Brujas and Laguna de Llancanelo.
+The south of Malargüe Department is considered the northern tip of Patagonia and is home to many nature reserves such as La Payunia, Castillos de Pincheira, Caverna de las Brujas and Laguna de Llancanelo.

 Districts

-The department is divided in four districts:
+The department is divided into four districts: